 Fulbright Greece continues to monitor COVID-19 in the United States and around the world and the status of U.S. and Greek higher education institutions, taking all necessary steps to protect the health and well-being of its grantees and staff.
 It is important that Fulbright grantees and candidates remain flexible and aware that this is an evolving situation.
 We will keep you posted on any developments that we deem may have an impact on your exchange experience in the U.S / Greece.

-In these uncertain times, it may be helpful to remember that throughout its 75-year history, the Fulbright Program has persisted despite myriad challenges.
+During these uncertain times, it may be helpful to remember that throughout its 75-year history, the Fulbright Program has persisted despite myriad challenges.
 In that spirit, the sponsors of the Fulbright Program, including the U.S. Department of State, the Fulbright Foreign Scholarship Board (FFSB), the Fulbright Foundation in Greece, the Hellenic Ministries of Education and Foreign Affairs, and our cooperating agencies in the United States are working in collaboration to ensure the Fulbright Program operates successfully in the 2020-21 and 2021-2022 academic years.

 However, none of these organizations, namely the U. S. Department of State, the Fulbright Foreign Scholarship Board (FFSB), the Institute of International Education (IIE), the Fulbright Foundation Greece or U.S. Embassy will be liable for any claim or claims resulting from a grantee's failure to enter upon or to complete their exchange program, even though the failure may be beyond the grantee’s control.

 U.S. to Greece: Preparing for your Fulbright Grant in Greece